pratik668/persiAPITest/Readme.md

 ### 2. Violation Controller API:
 • <b>API Url (getvoilation):</b><br>" http://localhost:2280/api/utility/getvoilation?values=http://127.0.0.1:5500/index.html&values=cat.keyboard "<br>
-This API gets the Accessibility violations for the URL, here it is "http://127.0.0.1:5500/index.html”, and this violation’s are in json format and "cat.keyboard" is the WCAG A11Y standards value we want to filte and if we did not pass any tag filter then it will simply gets the all Accessibility violations for that perticular URL.
+This API gets the Accessibility violations for the URL, here it is "http://127.0.0.1:5500/index.html”, and this violation’s are in json format and "cat.keyboard" is the WCAG A11Y standards value we want to filter and if we did not pass any tag filter then it will simply gets the all Accessibility violations for that perticular URL.

  Enter the API URL into the web browser or your choice of API Client like postman or swagger.
   <img src='.\API Screenshots\getviolation.png'><br>